Sparkiee/jce-community-project/README.md

 ## Association

-The project is being developed for [Association/Organization Name], an organization dedicated to [brief description of the organization's mission or purpose].
+The project is being developed for David Yelin Student Council, an organization dedicated to handle and manage the needs of the students at the David Yelin Educational College.

 ## Project Members